jorenham/Lmo/docs/distributions.md

 ### GLO

-The *generalized logistic distribution* (GLO), also known as the [shifted log-logistic distribution ](https://wikipedia.org/wiki/Shifted_log-logistic_distribution), with shape parameter \( \alpha \in \mathbb{R} \), is characterized by the following distribution functions:
+The GLO, also known as the [shifted log-logistic distribution ](https://wikipedia.org/wiki/Shifted_log-logistic_distribution), with shape parameter \( \alpha \in \mathbb{R} \), is characterized by the following distribution functions: